ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 3. The final qualifier ranking depends on the total amount of points from all 4 rounds.
 The top 24 players will be able to join the playoff stage.
 4. The top 8 will play in the winners' bracket, while the top 9–24 will play in the losers' bracket.
 5. In case of a tie in the rankings, the player with a lower sum of ranks in every round will take the higher rank.
-6. In the playoff stage, players need to win 6 beatmaps in QuarterFinals and SemiFinals to win, 7 beatmaps in Finals and Grand Finals to win.
+6. In the playoff stage, players need to win 6 beatmaps in order to win a match during Quarterfinals and Semifinals, and 7 beatmaps in the Finals and Grand Finals.

 ### Match procedures